sirech/homepage2/src/pages/articles/2020-08-11-provisioning-a-network-load-balancer-with-terraform/index.md

 nslookup $dns
 ```

-If there is a registered target, we can query it using the content of `dns` and see that our setup, in fact, works.
+Provided there is a registered target, we can query it using the content of `dns` and see that our setup, in fact, works.

-## Internal Load Balancers
+### Internal Load Balancers

 A load balancer doesn't always have to be publicly available.
-If you use [VPC endpoints](../understanding-vpc-endpoints/) to keep your traffic inside AWS's network, you'll want to use an internal LB for any VPC endpoint service.
-In that case you have to set the `internal` parameter to `true`.
-Moreover, the LB can live in a private subnet.
+Let's say you use [VPC endpoints](../understanding-vpc-endpoints/) to keep your traffic inside AWS's network.
+We don't want to expose our load balancer to the public if it's going to sit behind a VPC endpoint service.
+In that case you set the `internal` parameter to `true`.
+The LB can live in a private subnet.

 ## Operations

-### Monitoring
+_Operations_ is a bit of a strong word in this case.
+There is not really _a lot_ to operate here.
+Not for us, at least.
+Still, let's finish with some thoughts about that.

+Out of the box, a lot of [CloudWatch](https://aws.amazon.com/cloudwatch/) metrics are exported for your convenience.
+The AWS Console has some nice charts to look at, but these metrics can be exported to another monitoring tool as well.

 <figure class="figure">
   <img src="./images/monitoring.png" alt="monitoring" />